rinkusahani2121/MasterPractical/README.md

  - HTML5 =  It uses for Structuring and Presenting content on WWW.
 - CSS3 = It is used to handle the presentation of the web page.
 It makes the website look attractive and beautiful.
 - JavaScript = It allows scripting on your website and makes it completely dynamic in nature.
 It provides front end scripting for your website and is a high-level dynamic interpreted programming language.
-- Adobe Tools = It used for proper Structure how website look like.
+- Adobe Tools = It used for proper Structure Design how website look like.
  ## Browser Tested
  - Google Chrome.
  - Microsoft Edge.